 A good illustration of this is to think of the restaurant experience.
 Does a restaurant need to have a kitchen?
 Do restaurant workers need to be polite?
 Do you need tasteful decor?
 You can answer no to any of these questions and be successful.

-The next time you get a creative brief, perhaps the best idea is doing the exact opposite?
+The next time you get a creative brief, perhaps the best idea is to do the exact opposite?

 Change How You Brainstorm